Gofka81/DQ_engineering_pipeline/docs/engineering_decisions.md

 Avoid claiming ISO 8000 or full ISO/IEC 25012 alignment.
 Cite ISO/IEC 25012 as a related standard for academic context, not as the operative framework.

 **On over-engineering:**
 - **MCAR/MAR/MNAR framework:** Borrowed from clinical research (van Buuren 2018).
-This is academically justified for the thesis and the MAR detection in code (`_correlated_nulls()`) is correct and generalisable.
+This is academically justified for the thesis and the MAR detection in code (`_detect_mar_columns()`) is correct and generalisable.
 Accept it, but acknowledge in the thesis that this level of missing-data taxonomy is unusual for business CSV DQ.
 - **LLM for MNAR detection:** MNAR is handled via a single prompt instruction: high-null event-related columns (`adv_evt_dt`, `incident_dt`, `resolved_at`) should use `leave_null` instead of `drop_column`.
 This is not a distinct code path — it is one bullet in `_RUNNER_SYSTEM`.
 No specific MNAR test failures have been recorded; the reliability concern is theoretical (probabilistic LLM instructions).
 What *was* tested and failed was MAR detection via the LLM — that was moved to code.
 MNAR remains as LLM reasoning, untested in isolation.

 **On under-engineering:**